Between the Devil and the Deep Blue Sea

 The devil and the deep blue sea.

-Sandwiched in Between Two Universes by Daniel Abdal Moore
+Example #2: Sandwiched in Between Two Universes by Daniel Abdal Moore

-Between birth and death carbohydrates and
+Between birth and death, carbohydrates and cholesterol, love and its myriad unreliable opposites

 And ultimately after all these millennia